azooooz2021/Stage6.5-terraform/modules/README.md

 The `keyvault` module provisions an Azure Key Vault for secure storage of secrets and credentials.

+### 📊 Monitoring Module

+The `monitoring` module implements comprehensive monitoring and alerting for the infrastructure:

+- CPU and memory usage alerts for VMs
+- Database connection and storage alerts
+- Application Gateway health alerts
+- Storage capacity alerts
+- Centralized logging with Log Analytics
+- Application performance monitoring with Application Insights
+- Email and SMS notifications for critical alerts

 ## 📝 Module Documentation

 Each module has its own README.md file with detailed information about: